garaz24680-ux/Vengeance/README.md

 ---
 ### Making an URL

 To make an URL you go to the repository and press the green code button.
-Then press download ZIP then drag the file to any webhost (thats it) We recommend you use W3schools or JSdelivr as a web host so your URL instead of using Netlify, Glitch, GitHub or Cloudflare because its more unlikely to get blocked.
+Then press download ZIP then drag the file to any webhost (thats it).
+We recommend you use W3schools or JSdelivr as a web host instead of using Netlify, Glitch, GitHub or Cloudflare because its more unlikely to get blocked.
 </div>

 ---